adyitz/Analyst_BA_Case_Study/Case_Study.md

 ## Objective:

 As a Business Analyst for EMD Solutions, a fictional vertical B2B SaaS startup, one of your tasks is to analyze historical sales data and provide insights to the leadership team regarding sales performance across the EMD Solutions product suite.
+EMD Solutions provides financial modeling, analytics, accounting and reporting tools to small businesses across the United States, who would otherwise have to buld, maintain and staff more-robust financial functions on their own.

-The management team is looking to expand the product offering, and in order to successfully launch, they are eager to answer the following business question: ***"Has the total addressable market (TAM) and advertising spend significantly influenced historical sales performance, and if so, what is the optimal allocation of our advertising budget to maximize sales?"***
+Our Leadership team is looking to expand our current product offering, and in order to successfully launch, they are eager to answer the following business question: ***"Has the total addressable market (TAM) and advertising spend significantly influenced historical sales performance, and if so, what is the optimal allocation of our advertising budget to maximize sales?"***

 ## Data and Task Guidelines: